 - The squash should feel firm and the stem should be intact and fresh looking.
 Avoid the ones with any indentations.

 - You can store the whole uncut kabocha in a cool, dry, dark place for up to 1-2 months.

 A complete guide on how to cut, peel, and cook a kabocha with helpful tutorial video and step by step pictures.

 Kabocha squash is notorious for its really tough skin.
 You’d need a large sharp knife and some arm strength to cut the squash.
 To show you how to cut a kabocha squash without a sweat, I’ve shared some important tips with a step-by-step video tutorial in this post.

 Kabocha squash is now widely available at many grocery stores.
 Look for it at your local Japanese or Asian grocery stores, Whole Foods, Trader Joe’s, or some other local grocers.
 The best ones you can find are the organically grown types at farmer’s markets.
 If you really couldn’t find kabocha squash in your area, you can use a mix of sweet potato and butternut squash for certain recipes.
 But if you have a garden, why not try growing kabocha squash in your own backyard.

 Delicious Kabocha Recipes

-Kabocha squash is just as versatile as pumpkin.
+Kabocha squash is just as versatile as squash or pumpkin.
 Here are just some of the best ways to enjoy this delicious squash: